Cloud-Temple/yaani/README.md

 The values passed to group_by can be Netbox keys or key paths (explained later).

+### Group prefix

+If the group_by statement is used, it is possible to prefix every group name created for an import statement with the given prefix.
+It allows one to avoid having conflicting group names for elements of differents types.

 ### Filter

 The filter statement allows one to filter elements requested to Netbox API.
 It narrows the search by the mean of a filter appended to the API URL.